Racerx250/nvim-config/README.md

         4) make sure linting / lsp stuff is completely uniform: works on desktop but missing fonts elsewhere
         5) linter messages are pretty unhelpful sometimes
         6) customized formatting for python files based on my own style
+        7) write function to comment out blocks which detects the file type and act accordingly